A Guide to Test Driving a Car or Campervan to Buy in New Zealand

 - Make sure that when you turn off the engine, it stops running.
 Duh!

 Well done!
-You are one last step away to getting the sweet ride of your trip.
+You are one last step away from getting the sweet ride of your trip.
+If you missed the inspection of the living appliances in campervans, we covered that in the Buying a Car or Campervan in New Zealand Step 1: Car Inspection.

 During the Test Drive, the Seller is Going to Give You Their Sales Pitch

-Be aware that most buyers in New Zealand start with a high asking price in order to discount it during the test drive and lock the sale on the spot.
-Don’t get trapped; take the discount, but take also the time to finish your checklist and ask all the questions you want to ask.
+Be aware that most sellers in New Zealand start with a high asking price in order to discount it during the test drive and lock the sale on the spot.
+Don’t get trapped; take the discount, but also take the time to finish your checklist and ask all the questions you want to ask.